 When a journalist once asked me what makes me qualified to help people with their lives, I said that, for starters, I’ve built a pretty damn good life for myself, one that suits me perfectly.
 It hasn’t always been the case, though…

-None of this is to brag but to illustrate that when I say ‘You can have it all’, I’m speaking from experience, not just repeating a fancy catchphrase.
+None of this is to brag but to illustrate that when I say, ‘You can have it all’, I’m speaking from experience, not just repeating a fancy catchphrase.

-Starting in 2011, I’ve spent around 12,000 hours working with over 500 people.
+Starting in 2011, I’ve spent around 13,000 hours working with over 500 people.
 I’ve also spoken at around 250 events on various personal development and business topics and written a book and 100 articles.

-I’ve been interviewed on several TV channels, including the BBC and Sky, as well as countless radio stations and podcasts.
+I’ve been interviewed on several TV channels, including the BBC and Sky, as well as numerous radio stations and podcasts.
 I’ve appeared on Eamonn & Ruth: How The Other Half Lives, Made in Chelsea, and Leap, the world’s first full-length coaching documentary.
 I’ve also been interviewed by or written for GQ, The Guardian, The Telegraph, Entrepreneur, City Matters, Square Mile, Luxury London, Evening Standard, Metro, Arabian Business Magazine, Portfolio Magazine, and Luxury Lifestyle Magazine.

-I’ve been included in the prestigious Spear’s 500 (the definitive guide to the top private client advisers and service providers for HNWI) every year since 2017, featured on The Telegraph’s list in the ‘Best Life Coach’ category, and recognised as one of the Top Personal Coaches by the Coach Foundation.
+I’ve been included in the prestigious Spear’s 500 (the definitive guide to the top private client advisers and service providers for HNWIs) every year since 2017, featured on The Telegraph’s list in the ‘Best Life Coach’ category, and recognised as one of the Top Personal Coaches by the Coach Foundation.

 Other things about me: